labsyspharm/scimap/README.md

 Install `scimap` directly into an activated virtual environment:

-**By default, we recommend installing scimap alongside napari for visualization purposes.
-Please note that napari requires a GUI toolkit like PyQt.
-If you encounter any errors due to your operating system, you should install scimap and napari separately, following napari's documentation.**
+**Firstly, we suggest installing `scimap` and `napari` together to enable visualization out of the box.
+Keep in mind, `napari` needs a GUI toolkit, such as PyQt.
+If you run into any issues because of your computer's operating system, install `scimap` and `napari` separately by following the guidance in `napari's` documentation.**

+Here's how you can install both using pip:

 ```python
 pip install scimap[napari]
 ```

-**If installation fails due to pyqt6; install scimap without napari.**
+**If you encounter a problem with PyQt6 during the installation, you can install `scimap` alone first.
+Later on, if you find you need `napari`, you can go ahead and install it by itself.**

+To install just `scimap`:

 ```python
 pip install scimap
 ```

 After installation, the package can be imported as: